-Your choice of what to do if you get married after submitting an asylum application to USCIS and you are eligible to adjust status may depend on where you are in the process and the details of both your asylum and adjustment case.
+Your choice of what to do if you get married after submitting an asylum application to USCIS and if you are eligible to adjust status may depend on where you are in the process and the details of both your asylum and adjustment case.
 This is where consulting with an experienced attorney is a good idea.

 However, if it is still early and you have not yet attended an interview, it might make sense to apply for adjustment of status now and send a letter to the Asylum Office handling your application requesting that your asylum case be placed on hold while you await a decision on your adjustment application.

 However, you should not withdraw your asylum application.
 Doing so could raise suspicions about your motivations in marrying and may jeopardize your adjustment application.
-If you receive an asylum interview notice while your adjustment application is eventually approved, then you may then withdraw your application for asylum without potential consequences.
+If you receive an asylum interview notice while your adjustment application is eventually approved, then you may withdraw your application for asylum at that time without potential consequences.

 Let’s say you are in removal proceedings in Immigration Court and you have already submitted a defensive application for asylum in order to stop your deportation from the United States.
 If you marry a U.S. citizen while in removal proceedings and you are eligible to adjust status, you can apply for adjustment of status to permanent resident as additional relief from deportation.
-At this time, you can also request to have a merits hearing to consider your adjustment of status application before a merits hearing on your asylum application.
+At this time, you can also request a merits hearing before the judge, to consider your adjustment of status application before the merits hearing on your asylum application.

 This process of adjusting status in Immigration Court is similar to adjusting status before USCIS, except that the Immigration Judge (IJ) has the final say on whether to approve or deny your request.
 You will need to undergo the equivalent of a marriage interview in open court.
 And again, the IJ will look extra hard at whether your marriage is bona fide, because of the fact that it took place while you were facing possible deportation.